zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/StockChartSeriesItemHighlight.md

     ?>

 ### opacity
-The opacity of the highlighted points.
+The opacity of the highlighted points.** Applicable to bubble, pie, candlestick and ohlc series. **

 #### Returns
 `\Kendo\Dataviz\UI\StockChartSeriesItemHighlight`